 GDPR came into effect in May 2018, and yet there’s still quite a bit of confusion around the proper requirements for GDPR compliance.

-For the last year, loads (and I mean Ioads) of articles and blogs have been written and shared about what GDPR means for a business.
+Multiple articles and blogs have been written and shared about what GDPR means for a business.
 However, not everything you will have read about GDPR will have been true.
 In fact, there are quite a few popular GDPR myths out there.